JWST view of four infant galaxies at z=8.31-8.49 in the MACS0416 field and implications for reionization: Discussion

 The derived values are reported in Table~\ref{tbl:uv_slope}.

-Somewhat surprisingly, only JD has a blue slope of $\beta\lesssim -2.0$, and its inferred $f_{\rm esc}$ ranges from $\sim$3.3\% to 21.0\% depending on the exact $\beta$ value adopted.
-In terms of their stellar populations, the three objects are quite similar to each other, and the only major difference is that JD has only half as much reddening ($A_{\rm V}\sim 0.4$~mag) as Y1 and JD-N ($\sim$0.8--0.9~mag).
-This should be the main factor that affects their UV slopes and hence their $f_{\rm esc}$.
-This also suggests that a significant fraction of very young galaxies at high redshifts might not contribute to reionization because they formed a considerable amount of dust that dispersed throughout their bodies in only a few Myr.
+{Somewhat surprisingly, only JD and f090d\_018 have blue UV slopes $\beta\lesssim -2.0$.
+These two objects' inferred $f_{\rm esc}$ values are between $\sim$6\% and 31\% depending on the adopted $\beta$.
+We believe that this can be attributed to their much less dust extinctions ($A_{\rm V}\sim 0.3$ and 0.06~mag) as compared to those of Y1 and JD-N ($A_{\rm V}\sim 0.9$ and 1.1~mag). } The existence of two objects with high extinctions and low escape fractions suggests that a significant fraction of very young galaxies at high redshifts might not contribute to reionization because they formed a considerable amount of dust that dispersed throughout their bodies in only a few Myr and blocks UV emissions.